 - a.
-The Senior Student Affairs Officer may at his/her discretion meet with the student and/or other witnesses to determine a decision.
-The decision will be based upon a preponderance of the evidence. - b.
-Upon review of the appeal, the person or body conducting the appeal may uphold, modify, send back the case to the original hearing body for further consideration or completely reverse the original decision as appropriate.
-A written summary of the findings must be provided and should the decision be modified it should be in accordance with one or more of the conditions delineated in this code.
+The Senior Student Affairs Officer may, at his/her discretion, meet with the student and/or other witnesses to determine a decision.
+The decision will be based upon a preponderance of the evidence. - Upon review of the appeal, the person or body conducting the appeal may uphold, modify, or send back the case to the original hearing body for further consideration or completely reverse the original decision as appropriate.
+A written summary of the findings must be provided and should the decision be modified it will follow one or more of the conditions delineated in this code.
 The decision of the Senior Student Affairs Officer is final and may not be appealed.

-8.5 Status of Student During Charges and/or Appeals
+11.5 Status of Student During Charges and/or Appeals

-Pending final action on a nonacademic misconduct charge or appeal of disciplinary action, the student's status should not be altered nor should his/her right to be present on the campus or his/her privilege to attend classes be suspended except for the following: 1) when the university has imposed immediate interim suspension action; 2) when a "disciplinary hold" is placed on the student's academic and/or financial records pending the outcome of disciplinary proceedings or to enforce a disciplinary sanction; 3) Interim measures taken during a Title IX investigation when it determines that they are necessary and appropriate to the safety of the community and to protect the integrity of the complaint/investigation process; or 4) to assist with maintaining order on campus in incidents involving serious cases of class /facility disruptions or threat of violence whereby student(s) involved may be restricted from certain areas or other accommodations made to minimize the opportunity for verbal/physical conflict or retaliation.
+Pending final action on a nonacademic misconduct charge or appeal of disciplinary action, the student's status should not be altered nor should his/her right to be present on the campus or his/her privilege to attend classes be suspended except for the following: 1) when the university has imposed immediate interim suspension action (as outlines in a separate section of this publication); 2) when a "disciplinary hold" is placed on the student's academic and/or financial records pending the outcome of disciplinary proceedings or to enforce a disciplinary sanction; 3) interim measures taken during a Title IX investigation when it determines that they are necessary and appropriate to the safety of the community and to protect the integrity of the complaint/investigation process, as allowed by the published process; or 4) to assist with maintaining order on campus in incidents involving serious cases of class /facility disruptions or threat of violence whereby student(s) involved may be restricted from certain areas or other accommodations made to minimize the opportunity for verbal/physical conflict or retaliation.